-Meanwhile, in 1995, Rob Holmes (Jr.) was pursuing his other career goals in Los Angeles and, like Micheal Corleone, found himself back in the family business.
-Soon, Rob began working for a premiere intellectual property investigations firm on the opposite coast from his father.
+Rob Holmes (Jr.), meanwhile in 1995, was pursuing stand-up comedy in Los Angeles and, like Micheal Corleone, found himself pulled back into the family business.
+Soon, Rob began working for a premiere investigation firm on the opposite coast from his father.
 By 2001, Rob was handling his firm’s entire Internet portfolio and decided to start his own company, The Holmes Detective Agency.
-Jason Holmes was in the U.S. Navy during the 90s and stationed in Virginia, which was close enough to continue his work in New York City with his father on weekend raid days.
+Jason Holmes was in the U.S. Navy during the 90’s and stationed in Virginia, which was close enough to continue his work in New York City with his father on weekend raid days.
 After 9/11 Jason was reassigned to San Diego as Navy Management.

-In the mid-2000s Bob passed away and the Holmes brothers found themselves on the same coast and aching to keep the family tradition going.
+Bob passed away in 2004 and the Holmes brothers found themselves on the same coast and aching to keep the family tradition going.
 Then The Holmes Detective Agency became IPCybercrime, focusing on Rob and Jason‘s specialties.
-In 2007 the Holmes brothers moved their corporate headquarters to Plano, Texas, home to many major corporate headquarters including Dr Pepper Snapple Group, Bank of America Home Loans, HP Enterprise Services, Capital One, JCPenney, Ericsson, Alcatel-Lucent, Frito-Lay, Dell and Toyota.
-This is where IPCybercrime really began to flourish, becoming a staple in the intellectual property cybercrime space.
-In 2014, Rob decided to return to the West Coast to head up and re-open the Los Angeles office.
-While the Texas office handles the company’s operations, the new California office focuses on corporate business development and major case consulting.
+The brothers focused solely on Intellectual Property cases and the Web.
+In 2007 the Holmes brothers moved their corporate headquarters to Plano, Texas.
+Plano is home to many major corporate headquarters including Dr Pepper Snapple Group, Bank of America Home Loans, HP Enterprise Services, Capital One, JCPenney, Ericsson, Alcatel-Lucent, Frito-Lay, Dell and Toyota.
+Their company really began to flourish here, becoming a staple in the intellectual property cybercrime space.